-- 1 tbsp cornflour* mixed with 4 tbsp water to make a paste
+- 1 tablespoon cornflour mixed with 4 tablespoon water to make a paste

-- Rinse the glutinous rice in a sieve until the water runs clear.
+- Rinse the glutinous rice in a sieve until the water runs clear.1 cup glutinous rice

 - Put the rinsed rice in a bowl and cover with water.
 Leave for at least 2 hours or even overnight.

 - After soaking, drain the rice and empty it onto a piece of muslin cloth.
 Wrap the cloth round the rice so it is secure.

 - Put a large pan of water onto boil.
 Reduce the heat to a high-simmer and put the steamer basket in the pan with the lid on.
 The rice needs to be able to sit in the basket without touching the water, so if it's bubbling a bit too much, just turn the heat down a little.